mohalogiciels/Windows8.1LoginScreenFix/README.md

   * Thanks to [DeepL Translator](https://www.deepl.com/translator) for helping with the translations!

 ## Info
-To get more info about this program, visit my website [here](https://mohalogiciels.runasp.net/Downloads/#win8login).
+To get more info about this program, please visit my website by [clicking here](https://mohalogiciels.runasp.net/Downloads/#win8login).